Uterine Artery Embolisation

 The effect is likely to last for up to five years but may last for longer.

 Are there any risks associated with this procedure?

 The procedure is associated with some pain and admission is required for 2-3 days for pain relief.
 There will be some discomfort and mild fever for a few days afterwards.
 There is sometimes watery vaginal discharge which in some cases can become purulent and offensive.
 There is a small risk of developing infection which is usually successfully treated by antibiotics but a very small proportion (less than 1%) may need a hysterectomy for extensive infection and sepsis.

 Sometimes blood supply to the ovaries is also partially affected and there is 1-4% risk of premature menopause.

 Recovery is usually quick and most women are able to resume normal duties during 1-2 weeks.

 Where is this procedure performed?

-This procedure can be performed at the Portland or The Wellington Hospital under the care of an interventional radiologist.
+This procedure can be performed at The Portland or The Wellington hospitals under the care of an interventional radiologist.